tjfentie/GAME-Resource-Test/docs/Software.md

 For gamers who are blind or have low vision, screen reading software is essential.

 * **Built-in Platform Readers:** Tools like **Narrator** (Windows), **VoiceOver** (iOS), and the native screen readers on Xbox and PlayStation can read out system menus and, in compatible games, in-game text and UI elements.
 * **OCR Tools:** Some specialized software uses Optical Character Recognition (OCR) to "read" text appearing on the screen in real-time for games that do not natively support screen readers.
+Example from Ross Minor, [using an OCR on Nintendo games](https://ablenews.com/blind-player-ross-minor-aims-to-make-video-games-accessible-for-all/).

 ### Other Notable Software
 * **Voice Control, Eye Tracking, and Gesture Control:** These are all covered in detail in the [Alternative Access Section under "Other Input Methods"](alt-access.md#other-input-methods).